Describe your company in five words or fewer.

 What are the three most important things partners need from vendors to be successful?

-What is your favorite conference location?
+What is your favorite conference location and why?